 There was a focus on continuous learning and improvement at all levels within the practice.
-We saw that the partners and practice management team had a highly developed reflective approach to clinical outcomes and improving the overall patient experience, which was particularly evidenced in the approach to learning from significant events and innovation in patient consultations.
-There was also clear support and engagement with supporting doctors, nurses and pharmacists in training and the provider had a well-developed strategic plan that included effective workforce planning.
+We saw that the partners and practice management team had a highly developed reflective approach to clinical outcomes and improving the overall patient experience, which was particularly evidenced in the approach to learning from significant events.